 In relative terms, Cyprus had the best performance over the previous month with a 6.76% drop in its rate while Estonia had the worst performance with a 14.29% rise in its rate.
 Year over year, France had the best performance with a 18.82% drop in its rate while Estonia had the worst performance with a 70.21% rise in its rate.

 Three EU states have an unemployment rate below four percent (same as three last month, down from seven last year) which traditionally has placed inflationary pressure on wages.
-Seventeen have a rate between four and eight percent (down from 18 last month, same as 17 last year), and eight have a rate above eight percent (down from seven last month, up from four last year).
+Seventeen have a rate between four and eight percent (down from 18 last month, same as 17 last year), and eight have a rate above eight percent (up from seven last month, up from four last year).

 Cyprus (from 19th lowest unemployment rate to 16th lowest) and Luxembourg (from 21st to 18th) each bested three states over the course of the month.
 On the flip side, the Netherlands (from 4th to 7th), Estonia (from 17th to 20th), and Portugal (from 18th to 21st) were each bested by three states.
 Year-over-year, France (from 25th to 16th) surpassed nine states.
 Conversely, Estonia (from 11th to 20th) was bested by nine states.